Yadav106/sa-pracs/RMI/src/rmi/README.md

 java RMIServer
 ```

-and then finally run RMIClient
+and then finally(on another terminal, while the server is running) run RMIClient
 ```zsh
 java RMIClient
 ```